Leaf Blower Battery Care Tips

 🔋 Why Battery Care Matters

 A replacement battery can cost £50-120, so taking care of your existing batteries makes financial sense.
-Here's everything I've learned about keeping batteries in top condition.

 1. Charge Correctly